JanHerca/urantiapedia/input/markdown/en/Innerface/Vol10/Innerface_vol10_3.md

 A further difficulty is with lambda, the cosmological constant that describes the acceleration of the expanding universe.
 Theory predicts a value that is 10120 times larger than the measured value of 1/107.
 To cope with this huge anomaly, lambda has been allocated a fudge factor based upon an undiscovered mechanism that makes the vacuum energy fit the observations.

-And now we have an even bigger problem--with the fine structure constant, termed "alpha."
+And now we have an even bigger problem--with the fine structure constant, termed “alpha.”
 Four years ago, using the Keck telescope in Hawaii, John Webb and team observed changes in the absorption spectra of elements such as iron, silicon, chromium, and zinc as light from far distant quasars passed through dust clouds containing those elements.

 The implications of this observation were so enormous that four years have now passed in confirming them.
-Well-known theoretical physicist, John Barrow, joined the group and now, after checks for systematic error due to the telescope plus measurements from more than 100 quasars, states that "there would need to be an unimaginable sequence of coincidences to get such a consistent error," hence he concludes that the results are pretty much undeniably correct.
+Well-known theoretical physicist, John Barrow, joined the group and now, after checks for systematic error due to the telescope plus measurements from more than 100 quasars, states that “there would need to be an unimaginable sequence of coincidences to get such a consistent error,” hence he concludes that the results are pretty much undeniably correct.
 One more check is now in progress--a repeat with an entirely different type of telescope situated in Chile.

-A consequence of the Webb result is a shift in the fine structure constant, known as "alpha," that dictates how photons will be absorbed by electrons in a cloud containing metal atoms.
-The results from the Webb team make "alpha" slightly smaller than its present value.
-But since "alpha" is a conglomerate of four other constants (2pe2/hc2), it has wide ranging effects, including the strength of the weak force that affects how radioactive beta decay occurs--and so also how our sun burns.
+A consequence of the Webb result is a shift in the fine structure constant, known as “alpha,” that dictates how photons will be absorbed by electrons in a cloud containing metal atoms.
+The results from the Webb team make “alpha” slightly smaller than its present value.
+But since “alpha” is a conglomerate of four other constants (2pe2/hc2), it has wide ranging effects, including the strength of the weak force that affects how radioactive beta decay occurs--and so also how our sun burns.

-However all these effects have been previously checked and rechecked many times over and have always been found to be consistent with the current value of "alpha."
-The vacuum energy effect is particularly important since the cosmological constant, "lambda," is extremely sensitive to changes in "alpha."
-If "alpha's" value is changed to be consistent with the value from the Webb observations it would make the physicist's theoretical early universe expand in a ridiculously fast way.
+However all these effects have been previously checked and rechecked many times over and have always been found to be consistent with the current value of “alpha.”
+The vacuum energy effect is particularly important since the cosmological constant, “lambda,” is extremely sensitive to changes in “alpha.”
+If “alpha's” value is changed to be consistent with the value from the Webb observations it would make the physicist's theoretical early universe expand in a ridiculously fast way.

-As well as bringing problems for certain aspects of the Big Bang picture, a varying "alpha" also brings advantages  One of these concerns the "horizon" problem.
+As well as bringing problems for certain aspects of the Big Bang picture, a varying “alpha” also brings advantages  One of these concerns the “horizon” problem.
 Measurement shows that far-flung, opposite sides of the universe are all at much the same temperature.
 This implies that at some earlier time these parts were sufficiently close to one another for energy to pass between them.
 But the models of the early universe do not allow this to occur.

-A varying "alpha" could eliminate that difficulty and could also resolve the helium problem in the early universe.
+A varying “alpha” could eliminate that difficulty and could also resolve the helium problem in the early universe.
 When the Universe cooled after the Big Bang, a time came when there was no longer enough energy for the weak nuclear force to transform neutrons and protons into one another.
 This also set a ceiling on the number of helium nuclei that could be formed--but unless the strength of the weak force has changed, the amount of helium present just after the Big Bang  was vastly more than such theories predict.
-If "alpha" changed so would the relative abundance of helium and hydrogen.
+If “alpha” changed so would the relative abundance of helium and hydrogen.

 So it is an ill wind that brings nobody no good.
 The critical test will be the observations currently being made in Chile.